reyamag/SecurePurchaseOrder/README.md

           - The port the server is listening on.<br>

      <CLIENT_DATA>:
-          - The sqlite3 (.sql3) file that contains ID, name, Password Hashes, public-keys, and emails for clients<br>
+          - The sqlite3 (.sql3) file that contains ID, name, Password Hashes, public-keys, and emails for clients

      <INVENTORY_DATA>:
-          - The sqlite3 file that contains the producs the server has available to order<br>
+          - The sqlite3 file that contains the products the server has available to order

      <EMAIL_PASS>:
           - The gmail password for the emailer that the server uses to send email confirmations.